Ingrid Bergman: Marriages and children

 In between films, Bergman travelled to New York and stayed at their small rented stucco house, her visits lasting from a few days to four months.
 According to an article in Life, the "doctor regards himself as the undisputed head of the family, an idea that Ingrid accepts cheerfully".
 He insisted she draw the line between her professional life and her personal life, as he had a "professional dislike for being associated with the tinseled glamor of Hollywood".
 Lindström later moved to San Francisco, California, where he completed his internship at a private hospital, and they continued to spend time together when she could travel between filming.
 Lindström did not view Bergman as the rest of the world did.
 He thought she was too absorbed with her professional popularity and image, and was full of vanity.
 According to Bergman's biographer, Donald Spoto, Lindström managed her career and financial matters.
 He was very frugal with money.
+On 27 August 1945, two days before her 30th birthday, she (as Ingrid Lindstrom) and her husband both filed U.S. citizenship applications.

 Lindström had been aware of his wife's affairs.
-When asked by the biographer why he didn't ask for a divorce, he replied bluntly, "I lived with that because of her income".
+When asked by the biographer why he did not ask for a divorce, he replied bluntly, "I lived with that because of her income."

-On 27 August 1945, two days before her 30th birthday, and as Ingrid Lindstrom, she and her husband both filed Declaration of Intention forms with the United States District Court, Southern District of California, in order to become US citizens.

 Bergman returned to Europe after the scandalous publicity surrounding her affair with Italian director Roberto Rossellini during the filming of Stromboli in 1950.
 She begged Lindström for a divorce and contact with their daughter Pia, but he refused.

 In the same month Stromboli was released, she gave birth to a boy, Renato Roberto Ranaldo Giusto Giuseppe ("Robin") Rossellini (born 2 February 1950).
-A week after her son was born, and according to Mexican law, she divorced Lindström, and on 24 May 1950 married Rossellini by proxy.
+A week after her son was born, she divorced Lindström under Mexican jurisdiction, and married Rossellini by proxy on 24 May 1950.
 On 18 June 1952, she gave birth to twin daughters Isotta Ingrid Rossellini and Isabella Rossellini.
-Isabella became an actress and model, and Isotta became a professor of Italian literature.
-It was not until 1957 that Bergman was reunited with Pia, in Rome.
-Lindström, however, remained bitter towards Bergman.
+Isabella became an actress and model, and Isotta a professor of Italian literature.
+It was not until 1957 that Bergman was reunited with Pia in Rome.
+Her ex-husband, however, remained bitter towards Bergman.